kaidez/kaidez.com/_drafts/2015-03-01-ajax-beginners.md

 Outlook Web Access still needed to make asynchronous requests, or, "async" requests.
 Because of this, Microsoft created the [XMLHTTP object](http://msdn.microsoft.com/en-us/library/ie/ms537505%28v=vs.85%29.aspx, "Read more about the XMLHTTP Object") to do just that, bundling it into Internet Explorer 5 when it was released in March 1999.

 XMLHTTP was not made directly accessible to the web browser, meaning that you couldn't access it by adding `window.XMLHTTP` somewhere in your JavaScript code.
 Instead, it was bundled inside of another object called
-<a href="http://msdn.microsoft.com/en-us/library/aa751972(VS.85).aspx">"ActiveXObject"</a>, which is a software package the helps other software easily communicate with one another inside Microsoft apps.
+<a href="http://msdn.microsoft.com/en-us/library/aa751972(VS.85).aspx">"ActiveXObject"</a>, which helps software interact with Microsoft apps.

 Other browsers added `XMLHttpRequest` directly to the browser.
 Microsoft would eventually do the same when they removed it from ActiveXObject with the release of Internet Explorer 7.